 Low-Carb West African Chicken and Peanut Stew

 This Low-Carb West African Chicken and Peanut Stew is also Keto, low-glycemic, gluten-free, dairy-free, and perfect for the South Beach Diet!
-Use the Diet-Type Index to find more recipes like this one.
+Use Stew Recipes to find more recipes like this one.

 Maybe this only happens at my Costco, but have you noticed how those rotisserie chickens jump into your basket when you’re out shopping with no dinner plans?
 I never have rotisserie chicken on my list, but I often come home with one.